 Board Booster, NO LONGER EXISTS.
 SORRY.

 I’ve noticed that group boards followed by real people, rather than just bloggers, bring me a lot more traffic.
 Try to be selective.
 Some group boards are totally useless.
-I use Board Booster’s or Tailwind’s own stats to figure out which perform best for me.
+I use Board Booster’s or Tailwind’s own stats to figure out which perform best for me along with just closely following my Pinterest notifications to see which boards are performing.

 You MUST repin from these group boards too.
 Pinterest needs to know that these boards are strong, reputable boards and it judges that by activity and interraction, So if you pin TO a board, pin from it too, seriously, pin 10 pins from it, you’ll only be helping yourself and the other pinners in the group.